 In early October competitors from eight countries gathered in the Soviet Union to take part in rock-climbing competitions.

-In early October competitors from eight countries gathered in the Soviet Union to take part in rock-climbing competitions.
+Background: In early October competitors from eight countries gathered in the Soviet Union to take part in rock-climbing competitions.
 Climbers.
 Climbers competed in events for teams and individual efforts.

 SYNOPSIS: The competition took place at the Kilseburum rock, 40 kilometres (25 miles) from the seaside resort of the Yalta, on the southern coast of the Crimean peninsula.
 Two man crews took part in the team competition, which attracted entrants from throughout Europe as well as from Japan.
 The men climbed in so-called "Dombai" crews, which mean they follow a strictly-defined route with various check points on the way.
 Here the Ukrainian team starts its climb on home ground.

 The heights the climbers reached was not great less than 70 metres (225 feet).
 The gradient of the climb varied, but much of it was nearly vertical.
 Safety measures as well as the time taken, count for points.
 The Ukrainian crew proved the value of local knowledge, by winning the competition in a time of just under 20 minutes.